Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 Along with my meal, while I could have had an Asahi Dry, I choose the Bintang beer, and: proper respect to that beer.

-Bintang Beer is from Indonesia (a product of the Heineken company).
+Bintang Beer is a lager beer from Indonesia (a product of the Heineken company).
 The Bintang was light, citrus-y, and a wonderful compliment to the soup.
 Good beer.
 Bravo.

 It’s been a little over 24 hours since I had the meal in the pictures in this review, and I am still raving about Ramai Soup Curry.

 The location, this particular shop, is kind of weird.
 The exterior is unattractive.
-It’s cave-like, and that didn’t help me to enjoy the experience.
-Their choice of no windows is weird, but the view from that corner is admittedly not great (parking lots, sounds of automobiles from the road way, drab Sapporo buildings) – perhaps creating a “soup curry cave” is an unusually, but effective creative choice?
-I don’t personally care about the “very Bali” theme, and “clean and well lit” version of Bali may have been a better direction.
-I really don’t like screens in restaurants at all (they are all about profit/efficiency, none of which helps the customer), and they are particularly out of place in a themed restaurant.
+Inside it’s cave-like, and that didn’t help me to enjoy the experience.
+Their choice of no windows is also weird.
+But the view from that corner location would admittedly not be great; parking lots, sounds of automobiles from the road way, drab Sapporo buildings – perhaps creating a “soup curry cave” is an unusually, but effective creative choice?
+I don’t personally need the theme at all, but if “very Bali” was important to them, a “clean and well lit” version of Bali may have been a better way to express that idea.
+I really don’t like screens in restaurants at all (they are a cold emanation of profit/efficiency, none of which feels good to the customer), and they are particularly out of place in a themed restaurant.

 It is also true that the particular seat I was given (at the very back of a dark “hallway”) was probably less attractive than almost anywhere else in the restaurant (I think I got the worst seat in the house, just like when I was at Soup Curry King).
-As I glanced into the “main room” (the main hallway?) on my out, it seems they have nicer seats to offer.
+On my out, as I glanced into the “main room” (the main hallway?), it seemed to me they have nicer seats to offer.

 All that is true, and yet… I really like this place.
 Weird, but great food.